Monitor your treatment plan

 If you’re uninsured:

 Uninsured patients are required to pay for their testing at the time of service.
-Ask your doctor about our discounted pricing for uninsured patients, or learn more about your options through our Patient Assistance Program.
+Ask your doctor about our discounted pricing for uninsured patients.
+If you need help paying for the tests you need, our Patient Assistance Program may be able to help.

 Preparing for a lab test: getting started